 Resin 3D printers are simple to set-up, the photopolymer resin can add some complications.
 It is important to note that liquid resin is a chemical.
 It is important to read the safety data sheet before using a new resin.
 The SDS will also tell the PPE’s to use, like to wear gloves whenever there is a chance to come in contact with the resin.
 Additionally, some resins can have a distinct odor and it is recommended to keep resin 3D printers in a well-ventilated area.
 The resin odor varies from resin to resin.
 Most cheap resins are formulated from cheap building blocks that can be quite smelly.
 Most Liqcreate resins have no / low odor.
 Send an e-mail to email@example.com to learn more about this.

 Resin 3D-printing always requires post-processing, while this is optional for FDM filament printing.
 Completed prints have remaining liquid photopolymer resin on the surface once they are finished.
 You will need to wash and post-cure the resin printed parts.
 Washing solvents can be Isopropyl Alcohol (IPA), Ethanol or Liqcreate resin cleaner.
 The solvent will become saturated with resin and become ineffective after using it a few time.
 When the effectivity drops, it is advised to renew the washing solvent and dispose it following local regulations.

 Filament printers are easier to use once they are set-up.
 All of the materials can be handled safely with no protection, and no post processing is required for most prints.
 After printing, the support structures have to be removed and additional post-processing is optional.
-For instance with you can smooth PLA 3D-printed parts by spraying acetone on the surface.
+For instance with you can smooth ABS 3D-printed parts by spraying acetone on the surface.
 Read the instructions before trying this because it also reduces accuracy!

 Cost in resin vs FDM filament 3D-printing